 One way to save money for a trip is to utilize a special weapon: your travel credit card!
 Travel credit cards are perfect for racking up points for your travel needs.
 An example is specific airline cards such as Alaska, American Airlines, Southwest, and Delta.

 Suppose airline cards are too specific for your needs.
-Look into getting a broader credit card such as the Amex travel cards or Chase Reserve.
-They both have hefty annual fees but more than make up for it with their travel perks, such as 3-4 times the points for restaurants, travel, stays, and other categories.
+Look into getting a broader credit card such as the Amex travel card or Chase Reserve.
+They both have hefty annual fees but more than makeup for it with their travel perks, such as 3-4 times the points for restaurants, travel, stays, and other categories.

 To avoid accruing debt, you’ll want to only use a travel card for monthly expenses and other costs that you can for sure pay off in full every month.
 This is precisely what we do with our Chase Reserve card; we stack up all our utilities, gas, shopping, and flights on this card for months and rack up many points to pay for our flights.